Anch0r1/Emotion-Recognition-from-audio-epoch/README.md

 * **Model Training:** Training of separate models for audio and prosody features, as well as a fusion model.
 * **Fusion of Modalities:** Combining audio and prosody features to enhance emotion recognition.
 * **Evaluation:** Evaluating the performance of the trained models.

+## Dataset
+The dataset used is the [RAVDESS Emotional Speech Audio (Kaggle)](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio?resource=download)

 ## Repository Structure